Is PRM Necessary? Problem-Solving RL Implicitly Induces PRM Capability in LLMs: Explore the Performance Limit of Reasoning Models

 \subsection{Improving PRM Capability with Self-REF}

 To understand when self-generated reasoning traces serve as effective supervisory signals for PRM alignment, we access the impact of Self-REF across models with distinct training strategies as shown in Table~\ref{tab:results_PRM_with_reference_on_ProcessBench}.
 We observe a clear trend: Self-REF substantially improves PRM performance only for models that have not undergone RL.
 Specifically, the F1 score of Qwen2.5-32B-Instruct, a purely instruction-tuned model, improves significantly from 45.1 → 63.9 (+18.8) with Self-REF.
 This gain is most pronounced on MATH (+15.6 F1) and OlympiadBench (+13.9 F1), indicating that Self-REF can inject meaningful structure into process modeling where it is otherwise absent.
 In contrast, RL-trained models such as QwQ-32B and DeepSeek-R1 exhibit marginal or negative changes in F1 when using Self-REF (e.g., QwQ-32B: 83.7 → 83.0; DeepSeek-R1: 83.5 → 81.1).
 This suggests that these models have already internalized process reasoning through reinforcement objectives, and additional weakly supervised signals from self-generated traces may introduce noise rather than improve fidelity.
-Interestingly, the distilled variant R1-Distill-Qwen-32B, which inherits process judgement behaviors through distillation rather than direct RL training, does benefit modestly from Self-REF (F1: 76.7 → 79.3), further supporting that Self-REF is effective in settings where explicit reward-driven reasoning supervision is absent or weak. \begin{AIbox} {Takeaway 3:} Self-Reference (Self-REF) improves PRM performance primarily for instruction-tuned models lacking RL supervision (e.g., +18.8 F1 for Qwen2.5-32B-Instruct), while RL-trained models (QwQ-32B, DeepSeek-R1) show minimal or negative gains, suggesting limited benefit when process reasoning is already reinforced. \end{AIbox}
+Interestingly, the distilled variant R1-Distill-Qwen-32B, which inherits process judgement behaviors through distillation rather than direct RL training, does benefit modestly from Self-REF (F1: 76.7 → 79.3), further supporting that Self-REF is effective in settings where explicit reward-driven reasoning supervision is absent or weak.
+For the small language models, we can observe that qwen2.5-7B-instruct with Self-REF shows improvements on GSM8K and MATH, while its F1 scores decrease on OlympiadBench and OmniMATH.
+In contrast, qwen2.5-1.5B-instruct with Self-REF exhibits a decline in performance across all test sets.
+These results are consistent with our expectations: the effectiveness of Self-REF does depend on the base model's reasoning ability.
+A weaker instruction-tuned model would generate lower-quality reasoning traces, which would act as noisy or incorrect supervisory signals. \begin{AIbox} {Takeaway 3:} Self-Reference (Self-REF) improves PRM performance primarily for instruction-tuned models lacking RL supervision (e.g., +18.8 F1 for Qwen2.5-32B-Instruct), while RL-trained models (QwQ-32B, DeepSeek-R1) show minimal or negative gains, suggesting limited benefit when process reasoning is already reinforced. \end{AIbox}